nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </p>

 * `sort app` will sort the pets by their appointment dates and times, listing the pets starting from the pet with the earliest appointment to the latest appointment.
-* `sort pick up` and `sort drop off` will sort the pets by their pick up and drop off times respectively, listing the pets starting from the pet with the earliest time to the latest time.
+* `sort pick up` and `sort drop off` will sort the pets by their pick-up and drop-off times for transport arrangements **for today only**, listing the pets starting from the pet with the earliest time to the latest time.

 ### Filter pet list: `filter`

 If you just want to know common information about some pets, you can filter the pet list by a specified field.
-You can filter by date, to find out which pets are present on a given date.
-You can filter by appointment to check which pets have appointment on a given date.
-You can filter by owner's name to find all pets with the same owner.
-You can also filter by tags to find all pets of with a common tag.
+* You can filter by date, to find out which pets are present on a given date.
+* You can filter by appointment, to check which pets have appointments on a given date.
+* You can filter by owner's name, to find all pets with the same owner.
+* You can also filter by tags, to find all pets of a common breed.

 Format: `filter f/KEYWORD`

-* Can only filter by date specified, owner's name and tags of pets (choose one out of three, else error will be shown)
+* **One and only one** filter parameter is to be used with this command.
 * Specified `f/` only consists of: `byDate/`, `byApp/`, `byTags/` and `byOwner/`.
-* `KEYWORD` if you use `byDate/` or `byApp/` has to be in `dd-MM-yyyy` format, or `today`.
+* If you use `byDate/` or `byApp/`, `KEYWORD` has to be in `dd-MM-yyyy` format, or `today`.
-* `KEYWORD` if you use `byOwner/` can be any length.
+* If you use `byOwner/`, `KEYWORD` can be any length.
-* `KEYWORD` if you use `byTags/` can be any length.
+* If you use `byTags/`, `KEYWORD` can be any length.
     * Can filter with a partial match in `Keyword`: `Bord`, `Borde Colli`, will match with pets tagged as `Border Collie`

 Examples: